Welcome to Destination 2027, our healthiest Arlington yet!

 What are steps in the community health improvement process?

-Destination2027 will use survey data, community discussion, and other data metrics from our assessments to identify public health issues that are most important to Arlington residents.
+Destination2027 gathers information from surveys, community discussions and interviews with our local organizations, and completing other assessment tools to identify public health issues that are most important to achieving health equity for all Arlington residents.

-Once community public health priorities are identified, we develop goals and strategies for addressing them.
+Once community public health priorities are identified, we develop goals and strategies for addressing them through system changes.

 We conducted a similar assessment in 2007, which led to successful work to improve access to health care, reduce causes of chronic disease such as obesity and smoking, and lower rates of infectious diseases like the flu and sexually transmitted infections.